ddhruvkr/Deep-Learning-Text-Classification/README.md

 This is a repository for different deep learning based text classification that I implemented.
+The models are inspired by different tasks in NLP such as text entailment, Question Answering, etc. and not just standard text classification.
 It does not have a data layer as of now since I initially coded these models for a different project.
 I'll be adding a data layer in the future.

 All of them are coded in Pytorch 1.0 and have the dimensions commented next to each vector operation.
 I found this very